 Certified Clinical Yoga Therapist

 Every Day Is Yoga Therapy (Rebecca) is excited to be accepting NEW clients (virtual or in-person) who are interested in FEELING BETTER!

-Yoga therapy is an evidence-based therapeutic practice that has been shown effective in reducing anxiety and depression, strengthening the mind-body connection, increasing conventional treatment adherence, reducing stress and chronic pain, and a whole host of other benefits (Stephens, 2017).
-Yoga therapy addresses such a wide range of issues and disorders because the practice allows the client to address their mental, emotional, and stress issues through their work with the physical body, breath, meditation, and philosophical inquiry.
+Yoga therapy is an evidence-based therapeutic practice that has been shown effective in reducing anxiety and depression, strengthening the mind-body connection, increasing focus and executive function, reducing stress and chronic pain, and a whole host of other benefits (Stephens, 2017).
+Yoga therapy addresses such a wide range of issues and disorders because the practice allows the client to address their mental, emotional, and stress issues through their work with the body, breath, meditation, and philosophical inquiry.

 Yoga therapy sees and honors all of you while you work toward greater comfort.